Remote Desktop for Raspberry Pi and other IoT devices

 Step 3.
 Obtain the Public URL

-After running the tunneling command, you will receive a public URL in the following format: tcp://tljocjkijs.a.pinggy.online:40527
+After running the tunneling command, you will receive a public URL in the following format: tcp://tljocjkijs.a.pinggy.link:40527

-Make note of this URL (tljocjkijs.a.pinggy.online) and port (40527) as they will be used to establish an RDP connection to your Raspberry Pi or other IoT device.
+Make note of this URL (tljocjkijs.a.pinggy.link) and port (40527) as they will be used to establish an RDP connection to your Raspberry Pi or other IoT device.

 To avoid copying the URL, you can sign in to https://dashboard.pinggy.io to get an access token.
 When you start a tunnel using your access token, you can find ongoing tunnel URLs from the dashboard.